Wegovy®

 Starting a new treatment like Wegovy can feel somewhat like a car journey.
 Initially smooth, but occasional bumps are inevitable.
 That bump could manifest as tiredness, aches, or chills - flu-like symptoms that are potential side effects of the medication.
 How then, do you navigate these?

-4. Painkillers: If approved by your doctor, over-the-counter remedies can be effective.
+Painkillers: If approved by your doctor, simple analgesia (e.g., paracetamol/acetaminophen) can help; avoid NSAIDs if you may be dehydrated.
 It's like using a spare wheel when you get a flat tire; it's a handy and quick fix.

 All these steps combined could potentially ease these side effects mimicking flu symptoms.
 However, be sure to keep in mind: